Birkbjo/OctoPrint-Themeify/README.md

 # OctoPrint-Themeify

-Change the looks of OctoPrint!
+A small [OctoPrint](https://github.com/foosel/OctoPrint) plugin to change the looks of OctoPrint!
-Currently supports a beautiful Dark Theme inspired by Discord's color palette, more configuration and themes are planned.
+Currently supports a beautiful Dark Theme inspired by Discord's color palette.
+More configuration and themes are planned.

 ## Setup